llexical/Documentation/README.md

 # Documentation

-My own person documentation of different languages and frameworks, most of these notes have been written directly from other sources and I have just simplified it down or turned it into bullet points.
+My own personal documentation of different languages and frameworks, most of these notes have been written directly from other sources and I have just simplified it down or turned it into bullet points.

 I don't claim ownership of any of what I have written and will include links to reference the source on most, if not all, pages.